 If there were not at least one uncaused cause in the whole of reality (i.e., everything that exists), then the whole of reality would be constituted by only caused beings—that is, beings that require a cause in order for them to exist.
 This would mean that there would need to be something beyond the whole of reality that caused (or is causing) everything to exist.
 Without such a cause, there would be nothing in existence.

 But how can there be something beyond the whole of reality if the whole of reality equals everything?

-That’s like saying, “I ate the whole pie, but fortunately I saved you a piece!”
+That is like saying, “I ate the whole pie, but fortunately, I saved you a piece!”
 Denying that there is an uncaused being within the whole of reality is an intrinsic contradiction.
-Therefore, there must be at least one uncaused being in the whole of reality; and, as indicated above, this uncaused being must be the direct or indirect cause for all caused beings.
+Therefore, there must be at least one uncaused being in the whole of reality, and, as indicated above, this uncaused being must be the direct or indirect cause for all caused beings.

 One question that frequently comes up in these types of discussions is: “Can one arrive at a sufficient explanation for a particular being by postulating an infinite regress of caused beings?”